Zendesk vs Jira Service Management: Which Wins in 2026?

 Freshdesk vs Gorgias: Which Help Desk Wins in 2026?

-Freshdesk vs Gorgias compared on pricing, ecommerce features, AI, automation and live chat.
-See which help desk fits your store — plus a lighter alternative.
+Freshdesk vs Gorgias compared on real pricing, ecommerce features, AI and live chat — with per-ticket vs per-agent cost worked out, plus a migration guide.

 Read more